rei/rei-cedar-docs/docs/components/filmstrip/README.md

 ## Overview

-Filmstrip is a type of constrained content container which allows users to preview multiple related pieces of content such as images, text, or cards in a horizontal overflow.
+Filmstrip allows users to preview multiple pieces of related content in a constrained container.
+Filmstrip is different from carousel because while filmstrip shows multiple pieces of content per view, carousel only show one piece of content per view.

-**Designers and developers will need to compose their own custom filmstrip based on their specific needs.** The following documentation follows more of a ‘recipe’ format, with guidance and necessary component ‘ingredients’ available to customize as needed.
+**Filmstrip is not a traditional component that is functional out of the box.
+Designers and developers need to use this documentation to compose their own custom version of a filmstrip using the recommended components and guidance relevant to their specific use case.**

-Designers can copy and paste the two most common examples listed in this documentation or use another variant for a more custom use case from [the Figma library here.](https://www.figma.com/file/dGjTo4tpmVlSZQPWPnCLy0/Cedar-Web-Components?node-id=2019%3A183215)
+## Getting Started Building a Filmstrip

+There are two common examples documented below--[Product Recommendation Filmstrip](#product-recommendation-filmstrip) and [Category Hub Filmstrip](#category-hub-filmstrip).

+Designers can get started by pulling one of these examples from [the Figma library here.](https://www.figma.com/file/dGjTo4tpmVlSZQPWPnCLy0/Cedar-Web-Components?node-id=2019%3A183215) and then optionally customizing the header and subheader, content blocks, pagination controls, link to all content and overflow grid based on the needs of your use case.

-Developers use the following [guide](#development-instructions) which applies specific filmstrip requirements to our basic cedar components as a starting point for your custom filmstrip.
-Please feel free to share feedback with us by posting in the [cedar-user-support slack channel here](https://rei.slack.com/archives/CA58YCGN4) or coming to an office hours.
+Developers can use the following [guide](#development-instructions) which applies specific filmstrip requirements to basic cedar components as a starting point for your custom filmstrip.

+Please feel free to share feedback with us by posting in the [cedar-user-support slack channel here](https://rei.slack.com/archives/CA58YCGN4) or by coming to an office hours.

 <cdr-img :src="$withBase('/filmstrip/product-filmstrip.jpeg')" alt="image of REI.com product recommendations filmstrip"/>